UnexomWid/remem/docs/README.md

 You should use `re::alloc` instead of `re::malloc` when you want to allocate memory for a buffer that may grow in size.

-Because the size will be rounded, it can be used for future calls to the `re::expand` function (see below)
+Because the size will be rounded, it can be used for future calls to the `re::expand` function (see below).

 ### realloc